kookies0901/sumo-simulation/sumo_help.md

   --message-log FILE                   Writes all non-error messages to FILE
                                         (implies verbose)
+  --error-log FILE                     Writes all warnings and errors to FILE --log.timestamps                     Writes timestamps in front of all
+                                        messages
+  --log.processid                      Writes process ID in front of all
+                                        messages
-  --error-log FILE                     Writes all warnings and errors to FILE --language STR                       Language to use in messages --duration-log.disable               Disable performance reports for
+  --language STR                       Language to use in messages --duration-log.disable               Disable performance reports for
                                         individual simulation steps